global-electrification-platform/docs/app/posts/s1-preparing-the-data/1-0-model-config/index.md

 A YAML file describes the model configuration and is used to set up the GEP Explorer.
 It must contain the following properties:

 - `id`: unique identifier for model.
 Can be any string, but [ISO 3166-1 alpha 2 country codes](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) and a integer incremented between versions are recommended.
-This id and the filename must match;
+The id and filename must match;
 - `name`: a short string describing model country, type and version;
 - `description`: a paragraph describing the model;
 - `version`: a string identifying a model version;